Ian McDiarmid

 Ian McDiarmid (/məkˈdɜːrmᵻd/ mək-DUR-mid; born 11 August 1944) is a Scottish actor and director of stage and screen.
+He is best known internationally for portraying Emperor Palpatine in the Star Wars franchise.

 Making his stage debut in Hamlet in 1972, McDiarmid joined the Royal Shakespeare Company in 1974, and has since starred in a number of William Shakespeare's plays.
 He has received an Olivier Award for Best Actor for Insignificance (1982) and a Tony Award for Best Featured Actor in a Play for Faith Healer (2006).

-He gained prominence for portraying Palpatine in the Star Wars franchise starting from Return of the Jedi (1983).
-He also acted in Gorky Park (1983), Dirty Rotten Scoundrels (1988), Restoration (1995), Sleepy Hollow (1999) and The Lost City of Z (2016).
+In addition to portraying Palpatine in Star Wars, he also acted in Gorky Park (1983), Dirty Rotten Scoundrels (1988), Restoration (1995), Sleepy Hollow (1999) and The Lost City of Z (2016).

 Early life

 McDiarmid was born in Carnoustie, Angus, Scotland, on 11 August 1944.
 He became a theatre aficionado at the age of five when his father took him to see an act named Tommy Morgan at a theatre in Dundee.
 In 2004 he said, "It sort of fascinated me, and it also scared me.
 All those lights, all that make-up.
 I said to myself, 'I don't know what this is, but I want it.'"

 However, fearing his father's disapproval, McDiarmid attended Queen's College, Dundee (now the University of Dundee, but then a constituent part of the University of St Andrews), where he received a Master of Arts in psychology.
 Soon after, he decided to pursue a career in the theatre instead, and took acting training courses at the Royal Scottish Academy of Music and Drama in Glasgow.

 In 1968 McDiarmid received a gold medal for his work from the Royal Scottish Academy of Music and Drama, the first of many recognitions given to him for his work in the theatre.
 McDiarmid said he became its recipient "by doing all the boring jobs you have to do when you are young, to eke out an existence."